Codecademy/docs/content/lua/concepts/functions/functions.md

   - 'paths/computer-science'
 ---

-__Functions__ are blocks of code that can be repeated multiple times.
+**Functions** are blocks of code that can be repeated multiple times.
 They can perform specific tasks when they’re called.
-To use a function, it must be declared somewhere in the scope where you wish to call it.
+A function must be declared in the scope it will be utilized.

 ## Function Declaration